 Both Kohler and Generac have permanently-installed home backup generator lines run on your home’s LP or natural gas, so no refueling is necessary.

-Kohler has been making engines for almost 40 years more than Generac, but Generac generators are manufactured solely in Wisconsin – Kohler has recently begun manufacturing some of their engines in China.
+Kohler has been making engines for almost 40 years more than Generac, but both are quality choices.

 Comparison #2: Warranty